Can MRI diagnose dementia? The answer is complicated…. It can definitely help in the diagnosis.

-An MRI is a high resolution imaging tool that can reveal structural abnormalities within the body.
+An MRI is a high-resolution imaging tool that can reveal structural abnormalities within the body.
 MRI of the brain is one of the most common orders we receive.
 On a daily basis, we evaluate patients for acute strokes, brain tumors, multiple sclerosis, inner ear tumors, and a variety of other conditions.

-For dementia patients specifically, we are looking for reasons OTHER than dementia which could be causing the patient to exhibit symptoms traditionally assigned to dementia.
+For dementia patients specifically, we are looking for reasons OTHER than dementia that could be causing the patient to exhibit symptoms traditionally assigned to dementia.
 While dementia is a common diagnosis among older adults with neurological deficits, it is important to make sure that structural abnormalities are not causing their symptoms.
-A patient who is exhibiting memory loss, decision making concerns, or disorientation may be suffering from an organic disease process that can be treated and potentially reduce or completely eliminate their symptoms.
+A patient who is exhibiting memory loss, decision-making concerns, or disorientation may be suffering from an organic disease process that can be treated and potentially reduce or completely eliminate their symptoms.
 In any case, if a physical diagnosis is rendered, a provider can properly treat their patient.
 The following are some common abnormalities we see in MRI that can mimic the symptoms of bonafide dementia.